What Does Filing Bankruptcy Do?

 Filing Bankruptcy Immediately Stops All Debt Collection Activities

-As soon as you file a bankruptcy case, all debt collection activities against you must stop.
-This is the power of the automatic stay, which protects filers from creditor actions while their bankruptcy case is pending.
+As soon as you file a bankruptcy case, creditors and debt collectors must stop all debt collection activities against you.
+This is because of the automatic stay, which protects filers from collections activities while their bankruptcy case is pending.
 This safeguard offers immediate stress relief to people who feel like they’re drowning in debt.
-Putting an end to collection phone calls and constant demands for payment can be a huge burden lifted from your shoulders.
-Contrary to popular beliefs, filing for bankruptcy does not spell financial ruin – filing for bankruptcy can actually be what gives you the breathing room to manage your financial situation and get you back on your feet.

-2,190+ Members OnlineBankruptcy Can Help Manage Your Debts
+1,760+ Members OnlineBankruptcy Can Help You Manage Your Debts

 Bankruptcy gives people room to manage their debts and to take control of their financial situation.
-Of course, a bankruptcy filing isn’t the best solution for everyone.
-If you have debt problems, it’s a good idea to explore all of your debt relief options before committing to a plan of action.
+Of course, filing bankruptcy isn’t the best solution for everyone.
+If you have debt problems, it’s a good idea to get credit counseling and explore your other debt relief options before you commit to a plan.

-The process of bankruptcy proceeds differently depending on which chapter you file under.
-Chapter 7 and Chapter 13 are common for individuals but treat debt management differently.
 Bankruptcy laws create different categories of debts and offer relief based on those categories.
 Often, because only individuals who don’t earn much income are eligible to file for Chapter 7 bankruptcy, these cases can be “no asset” cases, meaning there’s nothing for the bankruptcy trustee to take and sell for the benefit of creditors.
-Usually, most of an individual’s creditors are paid (in part or, sometimes, in full) in Chapter 13 bankruptcy cases because this process sets up a 3 to 5-year repayment plan.
+Usually, most of an individual’s creditors are paid (in part or, sometimes, in full) in Chapter 13 bankruptcy cases because this process includes a 3–5-year repayment plan.

 Generally, nonpriority unsecured debts owed at the end of bankruptcy are discharged.
 However, there are exceptions to this general discharge rule to be aware of.
 Student loans are considered nonpriority unsecured debt, but they are generally not discharged through bankruptcy.
 This means that student loans must be paid back even after a successful bankruptcy filing.
 Getting student loans discharged requires the filing of an adversary proceeding and a showing of undue hardship, which is an incredibly high burden to meet.